You are here

 - In order to share items such as Sites and Secure Notes, they must first be placed in a shared folder.
 Shared folders are explicitly required for sharing among enterprise accounts.
 The administrator of the folder can grant access to users and manage the items in the folder.
 Each shared user will be able to see the Sites and Secure Notes in their vaults.
 Any updates to those items will be reflected for everyone in the shared folder.

-- When granting user(s) rights to shared folder(s) from the Sharing Center, make sure to only invite users that are currently enterprise account holders in Pitt Password Manager.
-If the person with whom you wish to share a folder does not show up in the drop-down list, suggest that they enroll in an Enterprise account first.
+- When granting user(s) rights to shared folder(s) from the Sharing Center, make sure to only invite users that are currently Business account holders in Pitt Password Manager.
+If the person with whom you wish to share a folder does not show up in the drop-down list, suggest that they enroll in a Business account first.
 Disregard any windows that ask to send an email inviting someone to join LastPass.

 - Make sure to have at least two administrators for shared folders as a best practice.
 Having at least two administrators means there is little chance that a folder will be lost or stranded in the case of someone leaving the University.